SALVADOR DALÍ HOUSE MUSEUM

 He said he was born of an egg.
 His wife Gala too.
 Dalí, or Salvador Domingo Felipe Jacinto Dalí i Domènech, 1st Marquess of Dalí de Púbol to use his full title, was the most important Surrealist painter to emerge from Spain, and perhaps the world, in the 20th century.
 His superior technical skill coupled with his striking image making have secured him a seat in the Pantheon of great artists.

-Highly attuned to his image, everything Dalí did was steeped in Drama.
+Highly attuned to his image, everything Dalí did was steeped in drama.
 Ostentation.
 Flamboyance.
-His portraits are instantly recognisable, and not just for the moustache but also the outfits and a stare to compete with any YouTube lemur.
-To strip away some of the bravado, however, reveals a man who was undoubtably brilliant, but also a dedicated and loving husband, and a man who lived as he worked, with honesty and love of his country.
+His portraits are instantly recognizable, and not just for the mustache, but also for the outfits and a stare to rival any YouTube lemur.
+Stripping away some of the bravado, however, reveals a man who was undoubtedly brilliant, but also a devoted and loving husband, and someone who lived as he worked, with honesty and a deep affection for his country.
 You might not see that in his camembert inspired melting clocks, but you will if you visit Casa Dalí.

-Cadaqués, where Casa Dalí is based, is a small isolated town on the Costa Brava, isolated for the natural mountainous border surrounding it.
-Arriving to Cadaqués is somewhat of a pilgrimage of its own down steeply curved roads or, alternatively, one can arrive by boat, neither option idea for the travel weary.
-But when you do arrive, you will find a sophisticated, bohemian town with good restaurants and a buzz with intellectual speak.
-It was and is a town favoured and much visited by artists of note such as Pablo Picasso, Joan Miró, Marcel Duchamp, and Richard Hamilton.
-Cadaqués is also mentioned in the story "Tramontana" by Gabriel García Márquez.
+Cadaqués, where Casa Dalí is located, is a small, isolated town on the Costa Brava, secluded by the natural mountainous border surrounding it.
+Reaching Cadaqués is something of a pilgrimage in itself, whether by steeply winding roads or by boat.
+Neither option is ideal for the travel weary.
+However, when you do arrive, you will find a sophisticated, bohemian town with excellent restaurants and a buzz of intellectual conversation.
+It was, and still is, a place favored and often visited by artists of note such as Pablo Picasso, Joan Miró, Marcel Duchamp and Richard Hamilton.
+Cadaqués is also mentioned in the story Tramontana by Gabriel García Márquez.

-Just beyond the hill of Cadaqués is a private bay called Portlligat where Dalí first bought one small fisherman’s house, slowly adding the neighbouring houses to make the one villa that is now known as Casa Dalí.
-He renovated and decorated the house with the intention of living life to its fullest and entertaining his guests in Surreal style.
-It is almost exactly as he left it, and leave it he did when, after 53 years of marriage, his beloved wife Gala died.
-He was so in love with her that he couldn’t stand the thought of being in the house without her so he just didn’t return.
+Just beyond the hills of Cadaqués lies a private bay called Portlligat, where Dalí first bought a small fisherman’s house.
+He slowly acquired the neighboring houses, joining them together to create what is now known as Casa Dalí.
+He renovated and decorated the house with the aim of living life to the fullest and entertaining his guests in Surreal style.
+It remains almost exactly as he left it.
+And leave it he did when, after fifty three years of marriage, his beloved wife Gala died.
+He was so in love with her that he could not bear the thought of being in the house without her, so he simply never returned.

-It is touching to think that he had amassed a whole existence, with art, meticulously assembled objects, libraries, round rooms, orchards and swimming pools, all of which suddenly became disposable without Gala.
-He even left his studio which he brilliantly engineered so that if working on a large canvass, he could drop the frame below the floor and continue working at eye level without the use of a ladder.
+It is touching to think that he had built a whole existence filled with art, carefully assembled objects, libraries, round rooms, orchards and swimming pools—all of which suddenly became meaningless without Gala.
+He even abandoned his studio, which he had brilliantly designed so that, when working on a large canvas, he could lower the frame below the floor and continue painting at eye level without needing a ladder.
 Ingenious indeed.

-Snooping around the house is a great way to find out more about the artist and how he lived.
-It is easy to imagine being at his home in a roaring party sipping cocktails and swimming in the sea.
-He would sit on the beach in the morning and boast to be the spaniard to receive the first rays of sunlight in the morning being in the most eastern point of Spain (not quite, but we wont hold it against him).
+Wandering through the house is a wonderful way to learn more about the artist and how he lived.
+It is easy to imagine being at one of his parties, sipping cocktails and swimming in the sea.
+He would sit on the beach in the morning and boast that he was the Spaniard to receive the first rays of sunlight each day, being at the most eastern point of Spain (not quite true, but we will not hold it against him).